 8. Advanced Tools and Developer Features

 Some power users require full control when building their course or learning platform.
-They need full access to the platform’s HTML/CSS editing environment in order to make full use of the software.
+They need full access to the platform’s HTML/CSS editing environment to make full use of the software.

-If you are a power user, this is an important feature for you to consider before choosing the best online course platform for instructors.
+If you are a power user, this is an important feature to consider before choosing the best online course platform for instructors.

 While Podia has a very good editor that lets you customize crucial elements of your learning website, including the storefront, sales pages, and upsell pages, its capabilities aren’t as deep as those on Teachable.